 We found 4 internists who accept Humana HMO Open Access Copay 50/5000 near Galesburg, IL.

-Dr. James King practices general internal medicine in Galesburg, IL.
-Dr. King is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-Before completing his residency at OSF Saint Francis Medical Center, Peoria, Dr. King attended medical school at the University of Illinois College of Medicine at Peoria and Loyola University Chicago, Stritch School of Medicine.
-He is professionally affiliated with OSF St. Mary Medical Center and OSF Saint Francis Medical Center.
+Dr. James King is an internist.
+He is in-network for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He attended the University of Illinois College of Medicine at Peoria and Loyola University Chicago, Stritch School of Medicine and then went on to complete his residency at OSF Saint Francis Medical Center, Peoria.
+Dr. King's hospital/clinic affiliations include OSF St. Mary Medical Center and OSF Saint Francis Medical Center.

 Conditions / Treatments